dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2254](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2254): Logging format string should not be dynamically generated
+## [CA2254](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2254): Template should be a static expression

-Logging format string should not be dynamically generated.
+The logging message template should not vary between calls.

 |Item|Value|
 |-|-|